Fun

 Every billionaire follows a similar pattern: own equity in a high-growth company, hold through volatility, and scale globally.
 Here's the year-by-year breakdown of how the world's richest people built their fortunes.

-Jeff Bezos: From Garage Startup to $200 Billion
+Jeff Bezos: From Garage Startup to Hundreds of Billions

-Key lesson: Bezos's wealth is 99.9% Amazon equity.
-He didn't sell during the dot-com crash when the stock fell 90%.
-He held, and the company came back 100x stronger.
+Key lesson: Nearly all of Bezos's wealth sits in Amazon equity.
+He didn't sell into the dot-com crash.
+He held, and the company eventually came back many times stronger.

 Common Billionaire Patterns